DiegoG1019/WebWatcher/README.md

 ### Output channels
-- The log channel id is in `Program.cs` in the log configuration Chain Call Make sure to comment the registration of WCT Watcher and Telegram Bot sinks, or else you will face plenty of errors.
+- The log channel id is in `Program.cs` in the log configuration Chain Call Make sure to comment the Telegram Bot sink, or else you will face plenty of errors.
 Alternatively, you can add your bot to channels you own and use their Id instead.

 ### Watch Routines
 In order to make more Watch routines, simply create a class that implements IWebWatcher and decorate it with the `Watcher` attribute

 ### Bot commands
 In order to make more Bot commands, simply make a new class that implements `IBotCommand` and decorate it with the `BotCommand` attribute.
-Nothing else needs to be done.

 You can even replace /help and /start, as all commands are loaded first and then, if they're not found, they're defaulted.
 If they're found, yours will be used instead.

 ### Run as a service
 In order to run this app as a service, take a look at the `WebWatcher.service` systemd service file template